Facebook Demotes ‘Miracle Cures’ and Other Health Disinformation

 In a Newsroom post, the company disclosed that the newly announced News Feed change actually quietly went into effect last month, targeting posts making “exaggerated” health, nutrition, and fitness claims as well as content promoting the sale of related products and services.

-Facebook says this it now evaluates health-related posts to see if they overstate their claims or mislead users, like in the case of “making a sensational claim about a miracle cure.”
+Facebook says that it now evaluates health-related posts to see if they overstate their claims or mislead users, as in the case of “making a sensational claim about a miracle cure.”

-The company also said that it will examine promotional posts selling unproven health and wellness products, like weight loss pills.
+The company also said that it will examine promotional posts selling unproven health and wellness products, such as weight loss pills.

 Facebook has come under fire recently for the viral spread of “anti-vaxx” content disseminating potentially deadly medical misinformation across its platform.
-In March, the company confronted concerns around misleading vaccine posts, announcing that it would downrank groups and posts sharing this kind of content to make it more difficult to find, both on Facebook and Instagram.
+In March, the company confronted concerns around misleading vaccine posts, announcing that it would downrank groups and posts sharing such content to make it more difficult to find, both on Facebook and Instagram.

 In making the decision to hide or minimize health misinformation on Facebook rather than remove it outright, the company is opting to treat this kind of content like clickbait, an annoying phenomenon but one usually with lower real world stakes.
 The methodology is the same too—Facebook identifies key phrases associated with bogus health claims and uses these phrases to identify and downlink future content.